bryanjenningz/record-audio/README.md

 Make sure your browser is up to date.

-Clone the repo, then open index.html and start talking.
+Clone the repo, then open index.html, then press action button and start talking.
 You will be recorded for 3 seconds, then your recording will be played back.